To help new mobility scooter owners we have published some basic tips that we have received from other users on our website.

 Consider carefully where you park your mobility scooter so that it is secure and does not form an obstruction.

-Many mobility scooter have a speed setting which can be used to minimise your actual speed and allow you more time to access the pavement ahead.
+Many mobility scooters have a speed setting which can be used to minimise your actual speed and allow you more time to access the pavement ahead.

 Use lowered curbs rather than trying to mount or descend a full curb height as the majority of scooters are not designed for this.
 Failure to use lowered curbs can make a scooter unstable and could cause damage to your mobility scooter.